FATF asks Pakistan to complete action plan by October

 It also asked Islamabad to swiftly complete its action plan by October 2019, when the last set of action plan items are set to expire.
 “Otherwise, the FATF will decide the next step at that time for insufficient progress,” the FATF said hinting at placing Pakistan on its blacklist.

-Last year in June, Pakistan was placed on the 'grey list' of the international terror financing watchdog and given a 27 points action plan.
-The grey list is a warning given to a countrywhen it fails to curb terror funding and money laundering.
-Since then Pakistan made a high-level political commitment to work with the FATF and Asia Pacific Group to strengthen its Anti-Money Laundering and Combating the financing of terrorism and proliferation standards and to address its strategic counter-terrorist financing-related deficiencies.
+Last year in June, Pakistan was placed on the ‘grey list’ of the international terror financing watchdog and given a 27-point action plan.
+The grey list is a warning given to a country when it fails to curb terror funding and money laundering.
+Since then Pakistan made a high-level political commitment to work with the FATF and Asia Pacific Group to strengthen its anti-money laundering and combating the financing of terrorism and proliferation standards and to address its strategic counter-terrorist financing-related deficiencies.

-Pakistan has taken steps towards improving its AML/CFT regime, including the recent development of its Terror Financing risk assessment addendum, according to FATF adding, "However, it does not demonstrate a proper understanding of Pakistan’s transnational Terror Financing risk."
+Pakistan has taken steps towards improving its AML/CFT regime, including the recent development of its Terror Financing risk (TF) assessment addendum, according to FATF adding: “However, it does not demonstrate a proper understanding of Pakistan’s transnational Terror Financing risk.”

-The continuation in the 'grey list' means its facing serious hardships from international financial institutions.
+The continuation in the ‘grey list’ means it is facing serious hardships from international financial institutions.
 Blacklisting could further deteriorate the economic and financial situation.
-India, the co-chair of the joint group of FATF and the Asia Pacific Group, along with the United States and United Kingdom, has been campaigning to ensure Islamabad ends up in FATS's blacklist, claiming that the country has failed to meet international standards in combating financial crimes and terror financing.
+India, the co-chair of the joint group of FATF and the Asia Pacific Group, along with the United States, has been campaigning to ensure Pakistan ends up in FATF’s blacklist, claiming that the country has failed to meet international standards in combating financial crimes and terror financing.

 In a statement sent to The News, after the meeting was over, the FATF suggested at least ten-points for Pakistan to continue working on implementing its action plan to address its strategic deficiencies.